How many students attended the 2016 LYNX Camp?

 If I live in Denver, can I commute to campus each day instead of staying in Campus Village on campus?

 Yes, local students do have the option of commuting to campus each day.
 The cost of the camp is cheaper for students who commute.
 Please see the cost information on the Application and Cost page.
-Commuter students must arrive at campus by 8:50 each morning and stay until classes end at 4:30.
+Commuter students must arrive at campus by 8:50 each morning and stay until classes end at 4:30 (4:50 for Session One).
 A commuter student is not allowed in the Campus Village residence halls where the residential students stay unless the student registers as a commuter-plus student.

 What happens during the middle weekend of the camp during Session One and Two?

 On the middle weekend of the Session One and Two camps, LYNX Camp residential students will participate in field trips, workshops, and other co-curricular activities to supplement what they are learning in their program classes.
-Some of our possible fieldtrips and events this year include: visiting the Denver Art Museum, a "behind the scenes" tour of the Pepsi Center, attending the Steel Pan Collective concerts on campus (music industry program only), visiting recording studios (music industry program students only), visiting the Denver Museum of Contemporary Art (Session Two students only), visiting 16th Street Mall in downtown Denver, visiting Red Rocks Amphitheatre, and taking a hike at Chautauqua Park near Boulder.
+Some of our possible fieldtrips and events this year include: visiting the Denver Art Museum, a "behind the scenes" tour of the Pepsi Center, visiting recording studios (music industry program students only), visiting 16th Street Mall in downtown Denver, visiting Red Rocks Amphitheatre, and taking a hike at Chautauqua Park near Boulder.